maxcpost/Soar/README.md

 13. **Vector Database Management**: Improved management of the vector database to prevent cross-contamination between different property analyses.

 14. **PDF Report Generation**: Added automatic PDF report generation with professional formatting for easy sharing with stakeholders.

+15. **Virtual Environment Support**: Set up the project to use Python's venv for better dependency management and isolation.

 ## Understanding Your Crew